Avnet/Fujikura-beamforming/README.md

 In MATLAB, enter:
 ```
->> Avnet_RFSoC_Explorer('startup', 'board_id', 7)
+>> Avnet_RFSoC_Explorer('startup', 'board_id', 9)
 ```

 This should bring up the RFSoC Explorer GUI.
-If you have not connected to a ZCU208 before, the IP address should be red and “DISCONNECTED, as below’.
+If you have not connected to a ZCU208 before, the IP address should be red and “DISCONNECTED", as below.

 <img src="./media/image27a.png" style="width:6.5in;height:3.52083in" />